 There are a few kinds of vulvar cancer.
 The most common kind is squamous cell carcinoma.
 This kind starts in the cells that cover the surfaces of the vulva.

 Your doctor can tell you more about the kind you have.

 Some signs of vulvar cancer are skin changes in part of the vulva, a new bump, skin feeling thick or rough, itching, burning, an open sore, and new bleeding, spotting, or discharge from the vagina.
 The doctor will ask you questions about your health and do a physical and pelvic exam.

 If signs are pointing to vulvar cancer, tests will be done.
 Here are some of the tests you may need:

-Biopsy: In a biopsy (BY-op-see), the doctor takes out a small piece of tissue to check it for cancer cells.
+Biopsy: In a biopsy, the doctor takes out a small piece of tissue to check it for cancer cells.
 A biopsy is the only way to tell for sure if you have cancer.

-Pelvic exam under anesthesia (AN-es-THEE-zhuh): Drugs may be used to make you sleep while the doctor takes a close look at the vulva and looks for signs that the cancer has spread.
+Pelvic exam under anesthesia: Drugs may be used to make you sleep while the doctor takes a close look at the vulva and looks for signs that the cancer has spread.

 MRI scan: Uses radio waves and strong magnets instead of x-rays to make detailed pictures.
 This test may be used to see if the cancer has spread.